Magnetic circuit: Permeability and conductivity

 This is similar to the equation for electrical resistance in materials, with permeability being analogous to conductivity; the reciprocal of the permeability is known as magnetic reluctivity and is analogous to resistivity.
 Longer, thinner geometries with low permeabilities lead to higher reluctance.
 Low reluctance, like low resistance in electric circuits, is generally preferred.

 Summary of analogy

 The following table summarizes the mathematical analogy between electrical circuit theory and magnetic circuit theory.
-This is mathematical analogy and not a physical one.
+This is a mathematical analogy and not a physical one.
 Objects in the same row have the same mathematical role; the physics of the two theories are very different.
 For example, current is the flow of electrical charge, while magnetic flux is not the flow of any quantity.

 Limitations of the analogy

 The resistance–reluctance model has limitations.
-Electric and magnetic circuits are only superficially similar because of the similarity between Hopkinson's law and Ohm's law.
+Electric and magnetic circuits are only superficially similar because of the mathematical similarity between Hopkinson's law and Ohm's law.
 Magnetic circuits have significant differences that need to be taken into account in their construction: